2020 Death Metal Shirt

 The same painstaking attention to detail that goes into the making of our books goes into the making of our merch.
 We sampled nearly two dozen shirts before we landed on Next Level Apparel’s premium ringspun cotton crew.

 Not only do these tees look good and feel good, they come from a good company.
 That’s important to us, too.
 Next Level Apparel is known for its emphasis on social responsibility (aka sustainable and ethical business practices).
 They’re committed to ensuring fair labor practices, humane supply-chain conditions, and responsible sourcing, and reducing fabric waste (which they've done by 1.5 million pounds in recent years).
 Put it simply, there's a lot to love about this tee – even before we make it our own.

 THE SCREEN PRINTER

+Screen printing is a method of printing graphics on a T-shirt that lays thick inks over a mesh screen imprinted with the design, ensuring absolute precision.
 Sure, there are quicker ways to get a graphic on a shirt, but nothing looks better than an old-school screen print.